Know About Your Rowing Machines – Info Bitz

 Folding model – many Rowers can be folded at the end of the rail to allow for easy storage when not in use.
 If choosing a folding rower check it comes with transport wheels

 Handle – also called the bar, is attached to the chain and replicates the handles of an oar.
 Normally handle should be padded and slightly oval (cross-section) to allow for a good grip.
 A poorly designed handle can cause blistering to the palm.

 Heart Rate Monitor – designed for recording heart rate information.
 They are very useful for monitoring the risk of over-training and alerting that it may be time to reduce the training load.
-Pulse rate data is collected through either a wrist or chest strap, or ear clip and sent to the rowing machine’s computer.
-Chest strap normally is the best, provides the most accurate reading.
+Pulse rate data is collected through either a wrist or chest strap or ear clip and sent to the rowing machine’s computer.
+Chest strap normally is the best, providing the most accurate reading.

 Heart Rate Programs – use the readout from a heart rate monitor to change the resistance or set target stroke rates to get you into the fat-burning or maximum heart training zones.

 IIRC – Irish Indoor Rowing Championships